rasclatt/Greystar/README.md

 # Greystar API Library
-PHP Library for Greystar MLM Software
+### PHP Library for Greystar MLM Software

+##### IMPORTANT NOTES:
->Note that this is still being created and tested, but most features work.
-We do not provide any Greystar API documentation, that is provided by Greystar–ask your representative for these documents, including your API credentials.
+> * This class library is still being created and tested, but most features work.
+> * We do not provide any Greystar API documentation, that is provided by Greystar.
+Ask your representative for these documents, including your API credentials.

+##### CONTACT GREYSTAR
 For more information on establishing business with Greystar Solutions, visit https://www.greystarsolutions.com.
 From the site description:

 >Built from the ground up for Network Marketing